 Backpacking around the world can profoundly change the way you think about the world and yourself, it can change your paradigms and beliefs and in effect make you a different person.
 This is not a bad thing, in many ways this is a positive, but these changes can make it hard to interact with your old life and many backpackers and travellers do struggle with that.

-During your travels you may have changed in genuinely profound ways, but people you may once have been very close to are exactly the same.
-The absurd senseless nature of life around you can seem overwhelming.
-Those inane, endless conversations about reality TV or what orange faced vacuous C list bint is sleeping with who just seem – pointless.
+During your travels you may have changed in genuinely profound ways, but people you may once have been very close to are exactly the same as they always were.
+Those inane, endless conversations about reality TV or what orange faced vacuous C list moron is sleeping with who just seem – pointless.
 The sheer, dull normality of routine becomes mind numbing.

 And then of course there is the newly instilled constant feeling of wanderlust to deal with.